ibm-cloud-docs/platform-engineering/white-paper.md

 # Concrete Platform Engineering for {{site.data.keyword.cloud_notm}}
 {: #white-paper}

-Concrete Platform Engineering on {{site.data.keyword.cloud}} streamlines application development by eliminating friction while you enhance scalability, security, and compliance.
+Concrete Platform Engineering on {{site.data.keyword.cloud}} streamlines application development by eliminating friction while enhancing scalability, security, and compliance.
 By leveraging deployable architectures that are built with Terraform and Ansible and {{site.data.keyword.cloud_notm}} catalogs, platform teams can automate infrastructure deployment and empower developers with self-service capabilities.
 Cost efficiency is achieved through bulk licensing and shared resources, while robust security and regulatory compliance safeguard organizational integrity.
 A centralized account structure, which is enabled by {{site.data.keyword.cloud_notm}} projects, strengthens governance, making platform engineering a cornerstone of modern IT management.
 {: shortdesc}

 ## Introduction
 {: #heading-intro}

 Platform engineering is a discipline that is focused on designing and maintaining a cohesive technology platform to support software development and operations teams.
-Its primary goal is to eliminate friction for application development teams, enabling them to innovate and deliver applications faster and keeping the application secure and compliant.
+Its primary goal is to eliminate friction for application development teams, enabling them to innovate and deliver applications faster while remaining secure and compliant.

 For more on the general practice of platform engineering and why it is becoming important in the industry, see IBM’s [Platform Engineering](https://www.ibm.com/think/topics/platform-engineering).